Top 15 Most Popular Foods in Togo

 Pinon is one of the most popular dishes in Togo.
 It’s made out of gari, which is cassava flour.
 It’s a mix of a lot of flavors such as ginger, bay leaves, garlic, pepper, and onion.
 It can be cooked white or red if tomatoes are added.
 Then, it’s added to boiled meat, generally goat or pork.

 Kom is a specific dish of Togo.
 Deliciously spicy, it demands a specific cooking technique.
-The corn flour that is used to make kom has to be cooked using steam.
-The Togolese mix of tomatoes, onions, and pepper is added, and the dish goes down very well with fried fish.
+The corn flour that is used to make Kom has to be cooked using steam.
+The Togolese mix of tomatoes, onions, and pepper adds an amazingly tasty flavor to the dish, and it pairs perfectly with fried fish.

 8. Gboma Dessi